 This was the first time that I had led the process and I received excellent support from my team.
 The assessor was also accessible when I had questions about the process and evidence.

 Jo-Ann Maycock, Investing in Volunteers Programme Manager, presented Leicestershire Young Offending Service with their IiV award on the 8th March 2019:

-"What an honour to present Leicestershire YOS with their IiV award on Friday!
-A volunteering service with true heart that champions quality, connected, meaningul volunteering experiences is what is should all be about, and that is what Leicestershire Youth offending Service is about!
-Continuing to achieve IiV really is a testament to their commitment to volunteers."
+"It was an honour to present Leicestershire YOS with their IiV award on Friday!
+A volunteering service with true heart.
+Championing quality, connected, meaningful volunteering experiences is what it should be about, and that is what Leicestershire Youth Offending Service is about!
+Continuing to achieve IiV really is a testament to their commitment to their volunteers."